Nui te Kōrero Session Descriptions 2019

 How can arts organisations increase their relevance and cultivate the next generation of donors?

-Jo Blair, Founder and Director, Brown Bread
+Jo Blair, Brown Bread

 Millennials are more receptive to cause marketing than previous generations and they’re the largest future giving demographic that are looking for new and innovative ideas to make better things happen.
 Based in Wellington, Christchurch and Auckland, Brown Bread is growing a culture of giving by connecting communities, building meaningful movements, and empowering good businesses to be even better.